jeredw/qbc/README.md

 - `npm run test` runs automated tests
 - `npm run serve` starts a dev server at http://localhost:5500/

+You can try out the latest release at https://qbasic.run

 # Language

 ## IDE behavior